 Electronic Delay Storage Automatic Calculator (EDSAC) was an early British computer.
 The machine, having been inspired by John von Neumann's seminal First Draft of a Report on the EDVAC, was constructed by Maurice Wilkes and his team at the University of Cambridge Mathematical Laboratory in England.
 EDSAC was the first practical stored-program electronic computer.

-A smaller machine was built in Manchester by Turing and his team.
-Both groups had secretly worked on code-breaking machines during the war.
+A smaller machine was built in Manchester by Alan Turing and his team.
+Both groups had secretly worked on code-breaking machines during the Wold War II.

 Alan Turing:

-EDSAC could address 1024 main memory locations, though only 512 were initially implemented.
+EDSAC could address 1024 main memory locations, although only 512 were initially implemented.
 Each contained 18 binary digits.

 Since then, really the only developments have been speed, size, electricity used and storage capacity: the